lishamhlanga/census-app/README.md

 # Creating google sheet and APIs

  .
-The census project is deployed on github as well on Heroku.
+The project is deployed on github as well on Heroku.
  .
 This is a backend application
  .
-The census uses google sheets and google drive which are enabled on the google console to a    llow changes to the worksheet.
+The census uses google sheets and google drive which are enabled on the google console to allow changes to the worksheet.
  .
 The application uses API (Application Program Interface ) to enable push and pull of data from the google sheets

 ## Procedure